tudormunteanu/exercise/readme.md

 I was not sure what you meant by:

 "Handling of orders which cross mid-price (for example buy 200 @ 20 and sell 50 @ 19)".
-I think it might be related to the logic used to aggregate the orderbook.
+I think it might be related to the logic used to aggregate the orderbook."

 Any further clarifications are welcome.